-Attendance Days - Face-to-Face and Non-Face-to-Face Total New Referrals
+Attendance Days - In-person and Virtual Total New Referrals

 A similar analysis can be made of the attendance days per new referral to specific sites, programs (e.g. Addiction Services, Family Rehabilitation, Medicine and Surgery) and divisions within programs, if data is collected at that level of specifically.